Cube Zero: Plot

-Dodd is joined in the observation room by his supervisor Jax and two of his analysts, who have learned of the incident.
-Jax has the Cube occupants trapped in one room, then electrifies the walls to electrocute them.
-Dodd relents and secretly sabotages the control panels servicing the Cube.
-This shuts down every trap and initiates a "reset mode", which gives the prisoners ten minutes to escape the Cube as its rooms return to their initial positions, before a sterilization procedure vaporizes everything inside.
-Jax discovers Dodd's betrayal and kills him, then he activates Haskell's sleeper agent through a chip implanted in him.
+Dodd is joined in the room by his supervisor Jax and two of his analysts, who have learned of the incident.
+Jax has the occupants trapped in one room, then electrifies the walls to electrocute them.
+Dodd relents and sabotages the panels servicing the Cube.
+This shuts down every trap and initiates a mode, which gives the prisoners ten minutes to escape the Cube as its rooms return to their positions, before a procedure vaporizes everything inside.
+Jax discovers Dodd's betrayal and kills him, then he activates Haskell's agent through a chip implanted in him.
 Haskell becomes hostile towards his companions, who struggle to continue their escape and leave him behind.
 They reach an exit to find Haskell waiting for them.
-In the ensuing struggle, Wynn and Rains manage to jump into the auxiliary exit right as the sterilization procedure starts, vaporizing Haskell.
+Wynn and Rains manage to jump into the exit right as the procedure starts.

 Wynn and Rains swim through water and emerge in a lake.
 They run through a forest similar to the one seen in Rains's dream, while being chased by soldiers.
-Wynn is tranquilized and recaptured, allowing Rains to escape.
-He wakes up in a surgery room, where Jax informs him that he has been sentenced for high treason, and that many years earlier he had agreed to become a test subject, despite Wynn remembering neither the trial nor signing the consent.
-Wynn's brain is surgically altered, and he dreams about Rains reuniting with her daughter and praising him as a superhero.
-Wynn is now mentally disabled, put back in the Cube, and found by its new captives.
-He repeatedly mentions the color of the room and that he wants to go back to a different color, similar to Kazan in the first Cube film.
+Wynn is tranquilized and recaptured.
+He wakes up in a room, where Jax informs him that he has been sentenced for treason, and that he had agreed to become a subject, despite Wynn remembering neither the trial nor signing the consent.
+Wynn's brain is altered, and he dreams about Rains reuniting with her daughter and praising him as a superhero.
+Wynn is now handicapped and found by its captives.
+He mentions the color of the room and that he wants to go back to a room of a different color.